 Atlas of Florida Plants - The Atlas of Florida Plants is a joint effort by the Institute for Systematic Botany, the University of South Florida and the USF Water Institute to provide users with a comprehensive searchable database of plants in the state of Florida.

-Surf Your Watershed Florida has 54 watersheds - which one do you live in?
+Surf Your Watershed - Florida has 54 watersheds - which one do you live in?
 Access an environmental profile of your watershed from the EPA.
-This site provides an online catalogue of environmental links to air and water quality, landuse information and environmental action groups that can be located by geography.
+This site provides an online catalog of environmental links to air and water quality, land-use information and environmental action groups that can be located by geography.

-Stream Corridor Restoration: Principles, Practices, and Processes This document is the result of a cooperative effort among 15 federal agencies and partners to produce a common reference on stream corridor restoration in response to a growing national and international public interest in restoring stream corridors.
+Stream Corridor Restoration: Principles, Practices and Processes - This document is the result of a cooperative effort among 15 federal agencies and partners to produce a common reference on stream corridor restoration in response to a growing national and international public interest in restoring stream corridors.
 It encapsulates the rapidly expanding body of knowledge related to stream corridors and their restoration while presenting the full range of possibilities facing restoration practitioners, including "no-action" or passive approaches, partial intervention for assisted recovery, and substantial intervention for managed recovery.
 (As this document is very large, ~700 pages, it is available as a pdf file, and requires a pdf viewer, such as Adobe Acrobat Reader to be viewed or printed.
-Acrobat Reader can be obtained free by accessing http://www.adobe.com/prodindex/acrobat/readstep.html.)
+Acrobat Reader can be obtained free.

-Society for Freshwater Science Home Page An international scientific organization whose purpose is to promote better understanding of the biotic communities of lake and stream bottoms and their role in aquatic ecosystems, this site has links to the society's journal and other technical publications.
+Society for Freshwater Science - An international scientific organization whose purpose is to promote better understanding of the biotic communities of lake and stream bottoms and their role in aquatic ecosystems, this site has links to the society's journal and other technical publications.